JetBrains/kotlin-web-site/docs/reference/reflection.md

 ## Class References

-The most basic reflection feature is getting the reference to a Kotlin class.
-This can be done using the following syntax:
+The most basic reflection feature is getting the runtime reference to a Kotlin class.
+To obtain the reference to a statically known Kotlin class, you can use the _class literal_ syntax:

 ``` kotlin
 val c = MyClass::class